Close

 Are there dogs who should not take melatonin?

-Many dogs can benefit from melatonin when used thoughtfully and with guidance.
-This natural sleep hormone may help ease anxiety and improve sleep, but it works best when tailored to your dog’s needs, like any supplement.
-Professional advice is key because the right amount depends on factors like your dog’s size, age, and health.
+Many dogs benefit from melatonin when used thoughtfully and with veterinary guidance.
+This natural hormone can help ease anxiety and improve sleep, but it works best when tailored to your dog’s needs.

-1800PetMeds offers a trusted selection of vet-recommended supplements and supplies you can use together with your veterinarian’s advice to help your dog feel their best.
+1800PetMeds offers a trusted selection of vet-recommended supplements and supplies you can use together with your veterinarian’s advice to support your dog’s well-being.